getlynx/LynxBootstrap/README.md

 ## Important Notes

 - Keep both the chunk files and manifest.txt for proper reassembly
-- The script requires the .lynx directory to be in its default location
+- The script expects the .lynx directory to be in its default location
 - The process may take considerable time depending on blockchain size
 - Ensure sufficient disk space is available before running